Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Request-Response.md

 ## Agenda

-1. Tutorial Review
+1. Tutorial Review (15 minutes)
+1. Request/Response Practice (15 minutes)
-1. Request/Response Practice
+1. Activity: Request/Response Practice (20 minutes)
 1. BREAK
+1. Django Request/Response (20 minutes)
-1. Tutorial Time
+1. Tutorial Time (25 minutes)
-1. Wrap-Up
+1. Wrap-Up (5 minutes)
 1. Resources & Credits

 ## Learning Objectives

 By the end of this class, you will be able to...

-1. Create a Django project, from scratch, containing
+1. Create a Django project, from scratch, containing URLs and Views that together form a route.
+1. Describe the relationships between URLs, Views, Templates, & Models.

-## Tutorial Review (50 Minutes)
+## Tutorial Review (15 minutes)

 Submit your Tutorial Part 1 using [Gradescope](https://gradescope.com).